Map Source: People Group data: Omid. Map geography: UNESCO / GMI. Map Design: Joshua Project

 |People Cluster:||South Asia - other|

 |Affinity Bloc:||South Asian Peoples|

-More recently, since the introduction of democracy in 1989, many Khaling moved to Kathmandu to find a job or to study.
-Many also go to the Middle East or to Malaysia to work as laborers.
 The traditional way of farming and keeping of livestock is not efficient but people are not open to experiment and innovate.
 But migrating to the cities or abroad will not solve the problem of poverty of those remaining in the villages.
-But people doing agriculture and living in villages are still needed.
+But there is still a need for people to farm and live in villages.
 It is true; life in the villages is still backward in many ways.
-Only recently, people have seen the value of proper latrines for their health.
+Only recently have people seen the value of proper latrines for their health.

 Because of continued cutting of trees, the hillsides have become bare and landslides during the monsoon rains are common and destructive.
 Transportation is also a problem.
-Recently, with use of bulldozers, roads have been carved out of the hillsides.
-But many of these new roads lack proper planning and engineering so that they are easily washed away during the monsoon.
-Therefore, many of these roads do more damage than they provide accessibility to the remote areas.
+Recently, with use of bulldozers, they have carved roads out of the hillsides.
+Many of these new roads lack proper planning and engineering so that they are easily washed away during the monsoon.